 3GPP (3rd Generation Partnership Project) is the global organisation that consolidates and defines specifications for mobile technology standards, and has become the focal point for mobile networks beyond 3G.
 Its progress in revising specifications is measured in ‘Releases’, and new features are ‘frozen’ and ready for implementation when a Release is completed.
 3GPP works on a number of Releases in tandem and aims to make all systems both backwards and forwards compatible.

 R13 and R14 add to the LTE-A technology path.
 R13 was begun in September 2012 and was frozen (completed) in March 2016 with some 170 high level features and studies.
 Standardisation of NB-IOT, the new narrowband radio technology developed for the IoT, was completed in June 2016 and concluded a major effort in R13 to address the IoT market.
-R14, building on many of the projects and features of R13, began in September 2014 and the work is slated for completion by June 2017.
-By the end of 2015 more than 50 projects had been defined for R14.
+R14, building on many of the projects and features of R13, began in September 2014 and the work was frozen June 2017.

 LTE-A Pro aims to significantly increase the data speeds and bandwidth available for mobile communications.
 It will also bring a much wider range of connected devices and platforms under a single standard.